If you have received a post card asking you to renew in person, you must do so. The only exception to this is made for active-duty military members.

 See Kiosk Services for locations.
 Kiosk renewals carry an additional $1 processing fee.
 In most cases, you will receive a new license with your existing photo in the mail within 7-10 days.
 Kiosks do not accept late renewals.

-Your existing Nevada license is sufficient for proof of identity.
-You do not have to bring additional documentation unless it is required for other reasons such as immigration status, medical letter, etc.
+Please be sure to bring any additional documentation required for a Real ID or other reasons such as immigration status, medical letter, etc.